evanj/streambench/README.md

 # Streaming Data: Google Cloud Pub/Sub and BigQuery

-This is a quick-and-dirty benchmark comparing Google Cloud Pub/Sub and BigQuery streaming insert APIs.
+This is a quick-and-dirty benchmark comparing Google Cloud Pub/Sub publish and BigQuery streaming insert APIs.
 The summary is:

 * Pubsub publish is fast: p50: 6m; p95: 13ms
 * BigQuery streaming inserts are pretty slow: p50: 75ms; p95: 110ms